tokenika/eoside/README.md

 EOSIDE organizes the workflow of development process for [EOSIO](https://eos.io/) smart-contracts.
 It leverages the functionality of [EOSFactory](https://eosfactory.io/).
 EOSIDE is implemented as a [Visual Studio Code](https://code.visualstudio.com/) (VSC) extension.

-EOSIDE has the following features:
+EOSIDE implements the following features:

 - project standardization,
 - easy access to project archive,